Yong'en

-Yong'en (永恩; 12 Sep 1727 – 10 Apr 1805; 8th) was the second son of Chong'an, Prince Kangxiu of the First Rank.
+Yong'en (永恩; 12 September 1727 – 10 April 1805) was the second son of Chong'an, Prince Kangxiu of the First Rank.

 Life

-He held the title of beile from 1734 to 1753, when his uncle Ba'ertu succeeded to the title of Prince Kang of the First Rank.
+He held the title of beile from 1734 to 1753, when his uncle Bartu succeeded to the title of Prince Kang of the First Rank.
 He succeeded the peerage under the title Prince Kang of the First Rank in 1753.

 By the virtues of his ancestor Daišan, the peerage was renamed to "Prince Li of the First Rank" in 1778.
 Yong'en was described as respectful, indifferent and thrifty to himself.
 The prince was versed in art and literature - he created several pictures inspired by "Eight Houses of Jinling" and Lu Qiang.
 His written works include: